lucapette/website/content/writing/my-programming-principles.md

 the few lines of code I just wrote to "make it work" aren't anywhere close to production quality.

+My other favourite is:

+> Simple ain't easy

-same concept as "small changes, make it good" but for design
+TODO same concept as "small changes, make it good" but for design

 ### Write actual tests